 Because of my understanding of the educational setting and how occupational therapy supports students, I was able to physically remove myself from the location while still being an instrumental part of a student’s support team.
 I already knew how to participate in IEP meetings, collaborate with onsite staff to make appropriate recommendations for classroom accommodations, complete evaluations and progress reports, and participate in RTI programs.

-It is helpful to have prior experiences before becoming a remote provider so you understand the context for the required work and so the changes to your daily routine are manageable.
+It is helpful to have prior experiences in occupational therapy before becoming a remote provider so you can more fully understand the context for the required work and so the changes to your daily routine are manageable.

-As a telehealth OT for PresenceLearning, I preferred to work three long days and then a half day on Mondays or Fridays.
+As a telehealth occupational therapist for PresenceLearning, I prefer to work three long days and then a half day on Mondays or Fridays.
 I’d see about 15-18 students per day (mostly individual sessions) and being remote allowed me to do that.
 Other providers work with PresenceLearning part time or only a few hours a day.
-The nice thing about being a remote provider is having control over your schedule.
+The nice thing about being a remote provider is having this control over your schedule.

 Meeting with Students